How to Reopen Your Business Safely [+4 Questions to Ask Before You Do]

 Once you have determined that it is time to reopen, the question becomes: how?
 Returning to “business as usual” isn’t an option.
 Neither is rushing into a reopening without a plan.

-An effective reopening has three steps: plan, communicate, and execute.
+An effective reopening has three steps: planning, communication, and execution.

 The first step, as in any good strategy, is to make a comprehensive plan for how you intend to reopen.
 Here are the main issues your company needs to consider as it moves to reopen: